wrld3d/wrld.js/README.md

 2. In the root of the repo, run `npm install` to install the development dependencies.
 3. Still in the root of the repo, run the command `npm run build`.

-This will create the files `dist/wrld.js` and `dist/wrld.min.js` which are the API and the minified form respectively.
+This will create the file `dist/wrld.js` which is the minified API.

 You can also use the command `npm run watch` to build continuously, watching files for changes.